 Spring is here, and if you haven’t already, it is time for a spring cleaning.
 But like most of us, you probably have limited time and money to get the job done.
+At MoneyKey, we don't just make the online loan process fast.
+We are committed to providing sustainable financial guidance through our blogs, articles and more.
 Here are eight tips to help you save on this year’s spring cleaning:

 - To remove microwave stains faster, fill a bowl with 2 cups of water and 2 tablespoons of vinegar, put this mixture in the microwave on high for three minutes.
 It’ll cut your scrubbing time in half1.